Janet Dunn jailed for killing husband at Ponteland home

 The pair, of Beech Court, Ponteland, had been married for 53 years.

-At Newcastle Crown Court, Judge Paul Sloan QC said Mrs Dunn had been a "victim of coercive and controlling behaviour" and she had snapped.
+At Newcastle Crown Court, Judge Paul Sloan QC said Dunn had been a "victim of coercive and controlling behaviour" from her husband and she had snapped.

 He said the family had also experienced "one financial crisis after another" with bills left unpaid, threats of the family home being repossessed and bankruptcy due to "reckless" financial conduct by Mr Dunn, which led to the couple borrowing money from their daughters.